Associate Professor Michelle Downes, Lab Director

 Some of Assoc.
 Prof Downes’ recent publications can be found here!

-Abby is a PhD candidate with the School of Psychology at UCD under the supervision of Assoc.
-Prof Michelle Downes.
-She is a graduate of the BSc Psychology from UCD and the MSc in Clinical Neuroscience from the University of Galway.
+Abigail is a second-year PhD candidate in the School of Psychology at University College Dublin (UCD), supervised by Associate Professor Michelle Downes.
+She holds a BSc in Psychology from UCD and an MSc in Clinical Neuroscience from the University of Galway.

 Tobias Constien, PhD Student and Lab Member